franzbu/HAeating/README.md

 ### ☀️ Solar Compensation
 If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
 This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same comfort level.

 The most straightforward solution to gauge the sun's intensity is a brightness sensor; however momentary cloudiness would need to be taken into account.
-What I have found a reliable source of gauging the sun's intensity is the temperature in a greenhouse, and since there is one in my garden, that is what I use.
+What turns out to be a reliable source is the temperature in a greenhouse, as long as there is one in the vicinity.

 #### How the Calculation Works
-The logic uses the range between 20.0°C (start) and 35.0°C (peak) to decide how much of that 1–5 degree "discount" to apply:
+The logic uses the range between 20.0°C (start) and 35.0°C (peak) to decide how much of a "discount" to apply:
 Below 20°C Garden Temp: The offset is 0.0.
 The room stays at the full target temp.
-At 35°C Garden Temp: The offset is 100% of the helper value.
-If the helper is set to 3.0, the target temp drops by 3.0°C. In between (e.g., 27.5°C): The offset is scaled linearly (at 27.5°C, it would be 50% of the helper).
+At 35°C Garden Temp: The offset is 100% of the helper value (1–5 degrees).
+If the helper is set to 3.0, the target temperature drops by 3.0°C once the greenhouse temperature hits 35 degrees.
+In between (e.g., 27.5°C): The offset is scaled linearly (at 27.5°C, it would be 50% of the helper).

 ### 🔥 Boost Mode